 - Know it’s OKAY to unfollow certain accounts and blogs.
 If they don’t make you feel good, know you are not obligated to follow them.
 You owe nothing to them.
 I had to stop following various fashion accounts and celebrities for a while for this very reason.

 - Remember that a lot what you see is not real.
 Many of these people are paid to advertise a product on their Instagram and the truth is, it’s their day job to just blog.
 Most bloggers have professional photographers so know that a lot of photos you see on Instagram are edited and staged.

-- Follow support groups or accounts that promote certain hobbies (i.e. arts and crafts, cooking, reading clubs…) and start new hobbies instead of wasting time scrolling your phone for hours on end.
+- Follow support groups or accounts that promote certain hobbies (i.e. arts and crafts, cooking, reading clubs…).
+Start new hobbies instead of wasting time scrolling your phone for hours on end.
 You will feel more fulfilled.

 - Just put the phone away – especially before bed time!
 The effects of the blue light on your brain will not help you sleep, so put it away 1 hour before bed.

 Just know that if you too felt this way, you aren’t alone.
-There is much more pressure today than ever before for young mom’s to be perfect, but what I always say is, to find the perfection in imperfection; not every day is going to be “Insta-perfect” or “Insta-ready.”
+There is much more pressure today than ever before for young mom’s to be perfect.
+What I always say is, find the perfection in imperfection; not every day is going to be “Insta-perfect” or “Insta-ready”.
 Remember to separate what you see online to what reality is and embrace what is real versus what is imagined.